giantswarm/rfc/crossplane-capi-import/README.md

 It may be feasible to correct this through the use of composition functions but this has not yet been explored as an option.

+### Clusters with multiple nodepools

+Crossplane requires a direct one to one mapping between Custom Resource and Cloud Infrastructure types.
+This makes it more difficult to directly reconcile multiple nodepools without building custom compositions for each variant of customer infrastructure we may encounter.

+There are two potential solutions to this problem:

+1. We develop a library of common structures that we encounter.
+This will be built as part of discovery with a custom using boilerplate code to  enhance the compositions for each customer.

+   The drawback to this method is that it isn't flexible and relies on a degree of human interaction in the initial stages as we start to develop the library

+2. We attempt to hook into crossplanes composition functions.
+Allow the `nodeGroupName` parameter to accept a list of existing names, then iterate a new resource into the composition based on the values specified in the list.

+One drawback that is applicable to either solution is the ability to recognise when nodegroups are removed from the cluster.
+As we're not managing the infrastructure, this would have an impact on the cluster resources, potentially causing failures both in crossplane and in CAPI as the values in the claim drift away from the nodegroups existing as real cloud infrastructure.

+This can be mitigated by maintaining that we only need know about the primary nodegroup for the cluster, and work with the customer to understand the level of reflection that can be maintained for imported clusters.

+The reflection of nodegroups is not strictly required for cluster import to be successful but is considered a "nice to have" for the customer as it presents an opportunity towards a "Single pane of glass" view of their cluster either as resources tracked inside the cluster, or through Happa where the resources are considered read only.

 ### CAPI resources

 Compositions implementing this RFC will create the following CAPI resources: